wp-plugins/mtphr-widgets/readme.txt

 * Added shortcodes to all widgets.

 == Upgrade Notice ==

+= 2.0.8 =
+Added class check for tmhOAuth.

 = 2.0.7 =
 Added settings page to connect to Twitter API.
 Updated widgets for smooth transition from older plugins.